pnlong/PDMX/README.md

 ---

+## Updates

+Upon further use of the PDMX dataset, we discovered a discrepancy between the public-facing copyright metadata on the [MuseScore website](https://musescore.com/) and the internal copyright data of the MuseScore files themselves, which affected 31,221 (12.29% of) songs.
+We have decided to proceed with the former given its public visibility on Musescore (i.e. this is what the MuseScore website presents its users with).
+We have noted files with conflicting internal licenses in the `license_conflict` column of PDMX on [Zenodo](https://zenodo.org/records/13763756).
+We recommend using the `no_license_conflict` subset of PDMX moving forward.

+Additionally, for each song in PDMX, we not only provide the `MusicRender` and metadata JSON files, but we also try to include the associated compressed MusicXML (MXL) and sheet music (PDF) files when available.
+Due to the corruption of some (X, or X.XX%) of the original MuseScore files, these songs lack associated MXL and PDF files (since they could not be converted to these formats) and only include the `MusicRender` and metadata files.
+The `valid_mxl_pdf` subset of PDMX describes all songs with associated MXL and PDF files.

+---

 ## Installation

 To access the functionalities that we introduce, please clone the latest version of this repository.
 Then, install relevant dependencies to the Conda environment `my_env` with `conda env update -n my_env --file environment.yml`.
 Alternatively, you can use `pip` to create a virtual environment with `pip install -r requirements.txt`.